 U.S. Citizenship Status

-If you’d like to obtain citizenship but find it’s too costly a venture for you, a handful of lenders offer small loans to help immigrants become full U.S. citizens.
-These loans average between $500 to $2,000 and cover only the legal fees and application costs and may range from a few hundred to a few thousand dollars.
+If you’d like to obtain citizenship but find it’s too costly a venture for you, some lenders offer loans to help immigrants become full U.S. citizens.
+These loans cover only the legal fees and application costs and may range from a few hundred to a few thousand dollars.

-Lending institutions require the same information and documents from both native-born and immigrant loan applicants.
-While not all banking or lending services will require the same documents, having as much handy as possible will make the process go a lot smoother.
+Lending institutions require the same information and documents from native-born and immigrant loan applicants.
+While not all banking or lending services will need the same documents to apply, having as much handy as possible will make the process smoother.

 If you’re looking for an immigrant business loan, it’s important to build your credit in the United States.
-Despite how your finances look in another country, many U.S.-based institutions will want you to have built up credit here.
+Despite how your finances look in another country, many U.S.-based institutions will require a U.S. credit history.

-Immigrant Finance recommends immigrants obtain a U.S. credit card to help build such lines of credit.
-Other factors, such as paying rent and utility bills on time and minimizing debt, can also help build positive credit scores, according to Immigrant Finance.
+Immigrant Finance recommends that immigrants obtain a U.S. credit card to help build a history.
+Other factors, such as paying rent and utility bills on time and minimizing debt, can also help build positive credit scores.

 Business History and Assets